Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Scale up the App Service plan of Contoso1812.
 - [x] Upload a PFX file to Contoso1812.

 ### You have an Azure Container Registry named Registry1.
 You add role assignments for Registry1 as shown in the following table.
 Which users can upload images to Registry1 and download images from Registry1?
-To answer, select the appropriate options in the answer area.
-NOTE: Each correct selection is worth one point.
 Upload images: Download images

 ![Question 743 part 1](images/question743_1.jpg)
 ![Question 743 part 2](images/question743_2.jpg)